Download the report [1MB]

 Recent Elections: Political authority and control rest entirely with the sultan.
 The Legislative Council, composed primarily of appointed members with little independent power, provided a forum for limited public discussion of proposed government programs, budgets, and administrative deficiencies.
 It convenes once per year in March for approximately two weeks.
 Council members serve five-year terms at the pleasure of the sultan.

-Political Parties and Political Participation: The National Development Party is the only registered political party.
+Political Parties and Political Participation: The National Development Party was the only registered political party.
 The party pledged to support the sultan and the government and made no criticisms of the government.

 Participation of Women and Members of Minority Groups: The constitution requires that all ministers be of Malay ethnicity and Muslim except as permitted by the sultan.
-The cabinet included an ethnic Chinese minister, and members of tribal minorities also held senior government positions.
-Women accounted for more than half of civil service employees, and many held senior positions, including at the deputy minister level.
+The cabinet included an ethnic Chinese minister.
+Members of non-Malay indigenous communities lacked representation at all levels of government.
+Women accounted for more than half of civil service employees, and many held senior positions, including at the deputy minister level; no woman has ever been appointed as a minister.
 Women are subject to an earlier mandatory retirement age than men (55 versus 60 years), which may inhibit their career progression.
-The law requires that elected village heads be Malay Muslim men.
+The law requires that elected village heads be Malay Muslim men; questioning of this requirement by a female Legislative Council member in March resulted in unusually contentious online discussions, ending with a pledge by the minister of home affairs to “consider” a change in policy.

 Section 4.
 Corruption and Lack of Transparency in Government

 Rape and Domestic Violence: Secular law stipulates imprisonment from eight to 30 years plus caning with a minimum of 12 strokes as punishment for rape.
 The SPC provides stoning to death as the maximum punishment for rape.
-The law does not criminalize rape against men or spousal rape and explicitly states that sexual intercourse by a man with his wife is not rape as long as she is not younger than 14 (15 if she is ethnic Chinese).
-There is no specific domestic violence law, but authorities arrested individuals in domestic violence cases under the law related to protection of women and girls.
-The criminal penalty under the law is one to two weeks in jail and a fine for a minor assault; an assault resulting in serious injury is punishable by caning and a longer prison sentence.
+The law does not criminalize rape against men or spousal rape and explicitly states that sexual intercourse by a man with his wife is not rape if she is not younger than 14 (15 if she is ethnic Chinese).
+There is no specific domestic violence law, but authorities arrested individuals in domestic violence cases under the law on protection of women and girls.
+The criminal penalty under the law is one to two weeks in jail and a fine for a minor assault; an assault resulting in serious injury is punishable by caning and a prison sentence of up to five years.
 Islamic family law provides protections against spousal abuse and for the granting of protection orders, and it has been interpreted to cover sexual assault.
 The penalty for violating a protection order is a significant fine, maximum imprisonment of six months, or both.

 Police investigated domestic violence only in response to a report by a victim but reportedly did respond effectively in such cases.

 The government reported rape cases, but there were no data available on the prevalence of the crime.
 All rape cases are tried under the secular civil law.
-However, if a rape case were to be tried under the Sharia Penal Code the high evidential standards may discourage reporting of the crime.
 A special police unit staffed by female officers investigated domestic abuse and child abuse complaints.

-The Department of Community Development in the Ministry of Culture, Youth, and Sports provided counseling for women and their spouses.
+The Department of Community Development in the Ministry of Culture, Youth, and Sports provided domestic violence and abuse counseling for women and their spouses.
 Some female and minor victims of domestic violence and rape were placed in protective custody at a government-sponsored shelter while waiting for their cases to be scheduled in court.
-Islamic courts staffed by male and female officials offered counseling to married couples in domestic violence cases.
-Islamic courts recognized assault as grounds for divorce.
+Sharia courts staffed by male and female officials offered counseling to married couples in domestic violence cases.
+Both secular and sharia courts recognized assault as grounds for divorce.

 Birth Registration: Citizenship derives from the father, or, following an application process, the mother.
 Citizenship is not derived by birth within the country’s territory.
 Birth registration is universal and equal for girls and boys.
 Stateless parents must apply for a special pass for a child born in the country.
 Failure to register a birth is against the law and later makes it difficult to enroll the child in school.

 Child Abuse: Child abuse is a crime and was prosecuted but did not appear prevalent.
+On November 16, a man was sentenced to was sentenced to 20 years in jail with 12 strokes of the cane for sexually abusing his daughters.
 The Royal Brunei Police Force includes a specialized Woman and Child Abuse Crime Investigation Unit, and the Ministry of Culture, Youth, and Sports provided shelter and care to victims.

 Sexual Exploitation of Children: By law sexual intercourse with a girl younger than 14 (15 if ethnically Chinese) constitutes rape and is punishable by imprisonment of from eight to 30 years plus a minimum of 12 strokes of the cane.
 The law provides for protection of women, girls, and boys from commercial sexual exploitation through prostitution and “other immoral purposes,” including pornography.
 The government applied the law against “carnal intercourse against the order of nature” to prosecute rape of male children.
 The minimum age for consensual sex outside of marriage is 16.